 How Do Air Springs Work?

 Simple but elegant energy-dampening laws rule the device’s interior architecture.
-There’s a quantity of compressible air sealed inside the rubberized housing of a high-performance Enidine air spring.
+There’s a quantity of compressible air sealed inside the rubberised housing of a high-performance Enidine air spring.
 As a load exerts its noisy presence, that air is distributed, then the rubber bladder follows suit.
-This process continues until the stretching rubber, compressed air and shrinking space equalize against the vibratory force.
+This process continues until the stretching rubber, compressed air and shrinking space equalise against the vibratory force.
 Granted, an air cylinder operates in a similar manner, but that cylindrical device can’t alter its shape to accommodate the spreading air.
-By substituting a rubberized member, the air can distribute freely inside that elastic housing.
+By substituting a rubberised member, the air can distribute freely inside that elastic housing.
 Thanks to this design, a double convolute YI-2B6-530, using its twin-ring build, can isolate industrial-strength machine oscillations.
 If that doubled-up dampener architecture isn’t up to the job, there’s the option to upgrade once again, this time to a triple convolute type air spring.

 Indeed, tripled-up or smaller, Enidine air springs just work.
 On looking at those rubber/neoprene flex members, they don’t assume their duties unless they’re sandwiched between their forged or cast retainer caps.
 By the way, those end plates are made of heavy steel or aluminium, or there’s a cast zinc option.
 They compress their air-filled elastic bellows while performing as variable or intermittent load distribution plates.
 Then, with the air springs active, the expanding and compressing rubber pushes against those plates to provide stroke height control and that all-important vibration-isolating feature.

 - Enidine Adjustable Large Bore Series Shock Absorbers: Features and Applications